What Is a Last Will and Testament—and Why You Need One

 Should I use a lawyer for estate planning?

-You can draft your own will if you have a small estate and an uncomplicated estate plan.
-Make very sure that you have followed all the legal requirements for a valid will – otherwise, your desires as to what should happen to your property will not be followed, and your property might pass to people you did not intend to receive it.
+You can draft your own will if you have a small and uncomplicated estate.
+Make very sure that you have followed all the legal requirements for a valid will; otherwise, your desires as to what should happen to your property will not be followed, and your property might pass to people you did not intend to receive it.

 Suppose you have a sizable estate or a complicated family situation (such as children from more than one marriage).
 In that case, you will probably be better off seeing an experienced estate planning attorney.